DaRainbowWarrior/ETHack-CS/basicauth.md

 ### hydra
 - Used for cracking basic autentication stuff, like an Apache web server
 - Recommended to use it with the rockyou.txt file
+- Some useful modifiers
+    - `-l LOGIN` or `-L FILE`  login with LOGIN name, or load several logins from FILE
+    - `-p PASS`  or `-P FILE`  try password PASS, or load several passwords from FILE
+    - `-f` exit when a login/pass pair is found
+- Most probably there will be a login name found somewhere, and the password will be on the top part of the rockyou.txt file, so the recommended use would be
+    - `sudo hydra -l <login> -P <rockyou.txt with path> -f http://<IP adress>`
+    - There's a chance a port would be needed, then `sudo hydra -l <login> -P <rockyou.txt with path> -f -s <PORT> http://<IP adress>`

+## Reverse shell

+This is the basic reverse shell.
+It's not recommended to use this.
+Go and use the [Chained Reverse shell](crevshell.md)